w3c/PWETF/TPACDiversityFundProposalComms.md

 The TPAC Inclusion Fund is sponsored by W3C, Adobe, Samsung Electronics, Coil, Charles Nevile, Microsoft, TetraLogical, Siteimprove, and an anonymous donor.
 If your organisation would like to become a sponsor, contact

-Read more about diversity at the W3C with the [2020 update on Diversity and Inclusion](https://www.w3.org/blog/2020/06/diversity-and-inclusion-at-w3c-2020-update-future-of-the-w3c-diversity-fund/).
+Read more in the 2021 update on Diversity and Inclusion at W3C in our [CEO blog post](https://www.w3.org/blog/2021/06/diversity-and-inclusion-at-w3c-inclusion-fund-and-fellowships-for-tpac-2021/).

 ## Email to groups
 Initial email